sermons/spouse/slides/slides.md

   + "He **will** send His angel before you"
   + "You **shall** take a wife for my son from there"
 + no **doubt** that God would provide God-fearing wife
++ Num23:19 (Balaam) has God spoken and will not fulfill?
++ Heb11:1-2 faith

 ---
 2c: Contingency Plan (v8)